Jay Riemersma: Regular season

+Playoffs

 Football coach

 In August 2005, while trying to rehabilitate his Achilles tendon, Riemersma returned to western Michigan and took on a one-year assignment as the football coach at Zeeland East High School.
 After announcing his retirement from the NFL in January 2006, Riemersma returned for two more seasons as the football coach at Zeeland East.
 In three years as the football coach from 2005 to 2007, Riemersma compiled a record of 1-26.
 In 2008, Riemersma said, "We won just one game while I was there.
 I'm really proud, though, of what we tried to accomplish in building character in the kids."

 In 2009, Riemersma was inducted into the Grand Rapids Sports Hall of Fame.

 Politics

 In November 2007, Riemersma joined Family Research Council, a nonprofit organization based in Washington, D.C., as the director of a six-state region that includes Michigan.

 In September 2009, Riemersma announced that he would run for the U.S. House of Representatives as a Republican in Michigan's 2nd congressional district.
-The seat was held by Rep. Peter Hoekstra who is vacating it to run for Governor of Michigan.
+The seat was held by Rep. Peter Hoekstra who was vacating it to run for Governor of Michigan.
 Riemersma said he would fight against abortion, taxes and big government.
 He was ultimately defeated in the primary election by Bill Huizenga, who would go on to win the general election.

 In February 2010, Riemersma drew attention when he announced his support for Tim Tebow's Focus on the Family Super Bowl advertisement.